Abduraxmonnn/car-parking-counter/README.md

 ## Note
 - CarParkingPos  is a pickle file which stores the empty car parking positions.
 The car park areas represented as rectangle and they stored with coordinate of  its top left point.
+- there are 3 files to run with different launch approaches.
+    - 1) update each car spots every time. (standard)
+    - 2) update each car sport by some time period.
+    - 3) update each car spot by quantity at every given time period.